-Importantly, whatever options you choose, it's still the API developers in the second line of support simply because only they can fully understand the problem and the partners' code.
+Importantly, regardless of the chosen option, API developers must handle secondline support because only they can fully understand the problems and the partners' code.
 That implies two important consequences:

-- I. You must take into account working with inquiries while planning the API development team time.
-Reading unfamiliar code and remote debugging are very hard and exhausting tasks.
-The more functionality you expose and the more platforms you support, the more load is put on the team in terms of dealing with support tickets. - 2.
-As a rule, developers are totally not happy about the perspective of coping with incoming requests and answering them.
-The first line of support will still let through a lot of dilettante or badly formulated questions, and that will annoy on-duty API developers.
-There are several approaches to mitigate the problem:
+- I. You must take into account working with inquiries when planning the API development team's time.
+Reading unfamiliar code and remote debugging are challenging and exhausting tasks.
+The more functionality you expose and the more platforms you support, the heavier the load on the team in terms of dealing with support tickets. - 2.
+As a rule, developers are totally not happy about the prospect of coping with incoming requests and answering them.
+The first line of support will still let through a lot of dilettante or poorly formulated questions, and that will annoy on-duty API developers.
+There are several approaches to mitigate this problem:

-- Try to find people with a customer-oriented mindset, who like this activity, and encourage them (including financial stimulus) to perform support functions; it might be someone on the team (and not necessarily a developer) or some active community member. - The remaining load must be distributed among the developers equally and fairly, up to introducing the duty calendar.
+- Try to find individuals with a customer-oriented mindset who enjoy this activity, and encourage them (including financial stimulus) to perform support functions.
+This could be someone on the team (not necessarily a developer) or an active community member. - Distribute the remaining workload among the developers equitably and fairly, up to introducing a duty calendar.

-And of course, analyzing the questions is a useful exercise to populate FAQs and improve the documentation and the first-line support scripts.
+And of course, analyzing the questions is a useful exercise for populating FAQs and improving documentation and first-line support scripts.